 If you received a welcome letter from the Graduate School indicating that you have "conditions on your admission" they must be cleared by the end of the first semester.
-If you have an ALI hold, you must go to the Parking Structure D (PSD 101, x00079) to clear this hold.
+If you have an ALI hold, you must go to the Royal Street Parking Structure (Suite 106, 213-740-0079) to clear this hold.